jomaduagwu/svg-logo-generator-jm/README.md

 ## Description
-  This application was created to
+  This application was created to generate an SVG logo, using the selected shape, shape color, text and text color.

 ## Table of Contents